Social Anxiety Disorder

 Click to read the full checklist of anxiety symptoms.

-The typical behaviour of a person suffering social anxiety disorder is to avoid social situations, worry consistently about the negative possible outcomes of an event, masking their fear of making mistakes with perfectionism and using procrastination to delay participation or making decisions.
+The typical behaviour of a person suffering social anxiety disorder is to avoid social situations.
+They worry consistently about the negative possible outcomes of an event, masking their fear of making mistakes with perfectionism.
+It’s typical to use procrastination to delay participation or making decisions.

 If you have social anxiety and people close to you don’t know this, it can make you look aloof, disinterested and disconnected from others.